oaboelfetouh/FastAPIbooks/README.md

 2
-Create the login function that returns the token ( the path has to be '/token') the login function verifies thay user and if it exists in the DB it returns the token which you can use in the app
+Create the login function that returns the token ( the path has to be '/token') the login function verifies the user and if it exists in the DB it returns the token which you can use in the app

 3
-creat a get_user() depency that returns your user and depends on the token :)) it wont return any user without that token
+create a get_user() dependency that returns your user and depends on the token :)) it won't return any user without that token
 It returns the user from the right data table

 5
-Creat your apis that depends on the user
+Create your APIs that depends on the user
-SO those APIs wont work without a user, and  a user wont be here without a token, and a token needs to login, and the login  verify you username and passcode :))
+So those APIs won't work without a user and  a user won't be here without a token, and a token needs to login, and the login verifies you username and passcode :))

 # API Books project with admin feature V1.1
 ## problems in v1.0
-- Cant Use the admin tools, the admin doesnt work, incomplete
+- Can't Use the admin tools, the admin doesn't work, and incomplete
 - Add some APIs
     Get data about books
-    Make users add books to be approaved by the admin!
+    Make users add books to be approved by the admin!